kishibe-rohan/react-flix/README.md

 # ReactFlix #

-Netflix FrontEnd Clone that leverages the concept of React Hooks and uses th TMDb API to fetch data.
+Netflix FrontEnd Clone that leverages the concept of React Hooks and uses the TMDb API to fetch data.

 ![Re](https://i.ibb.co/6W01F64/flix.png)